danielfdickinson/dfd-wordlists/README.md

 ## Notes

 ### Note 1

+Uses EditorConfig for an editor neutral default styling

+* Defaults to [using tabs where possible for accessibility reasons][tabaccess]
+* `root = false` so that the user can set their preferred (or required for accessibility reasons) rendering of the tabs via a `.editorconfig` file in a higher level directory, or their home directory.
+Not doing this defeats the purpose of using tabs vs. spaces.
+* `tab_width` is **not** set in this repository so that the user's config will be used.
+(See above).

+### Note 2

 Configurations are not particularly copyrightable anyway, nor do I particularly want to, but this makes it clear you can use them on an "AS-IS" basis (i.e.